In part two of our series I want to cover email tracking protocols that you can use to ensure you are getting the most from your efforts

 Double Check All Links

-Another really important step in is checking ALL your links.
+Another really important step in email tracking is checking ALL your links.
 Be sure to go through your email to ensure that each link really works as you think it will.
 All of them, even if you copied it from the previous link!

 You want the pages to load fast and the branding to look right.
 If you send your visitors to another page that isn’t yours, ensure you point that out before they go to it, so they’re not surprised.
-If it’s your , there needs to be consistency with the source document to the link for it to feel safe to your audience.
+If it’s your landing page, there needs to be consistency with the source document to the link for it to feel safe to your audience.

 Send a Test Email